larsbaunwall/vscode-copilot-bridge/.github/instructions/ts.instructions.md

 - Send errors through the project's logging/telemetry utilities.
 - Surface user-facing errors via the repository's notification pattern.
 - Debounce configuration-driven updates and dispose resources deterministically.
+- Prefer the pre-serialized error helpers for fast paths and document any new reason codes in README + status handlers.

 ## Architecture & Patterns